 … Nonetheless, higher income inequality will increase the appeal of traditional mores — of discipline and hard work — because they bolster one’s chances of advancing economically.
 That means more people and especially more parents will yearn for a tough, pro-discipline and pro-wealth cultural revolution.
 And so they should.

-Research and articles about America’s low — and falling — degree of social mobility
+Research about America’s low and falling social mobility

 (A) New research continues to confirm the grim news about social mobility